1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 If you accept cookies, you can access information about your use of the site.
 Through the analysis of statistical data measured in Google Analytics, we are able to optimise the structure and content of the site according to your needs, while ensuring the anonymity of users in all circumstances.

-The Data Controller may record the data of the websites from which the User accessed the website and those visited from the website, as well as the time and duration of the visit.
-The identity and profile of the data subject cannot be inferred from these data.
+The Data Controller may record information about the websites from which the User accessed the website, as well as the websites visited from the website, including the time and duration of the visit.
+No conclusions can be drawn about the identity or profile of the data subject from this information.

 - display settings, e.g. font size settings, language usage;